-Icewarp has two options which are very useful.
-First of all, it's important to note that Icewarp is usually set up to send out mail using DNS lookups (Use DNS Lookup).
-You can find it under the Main Menu > Mail > General > Delivery tab, as see in screen below:
+IceWarp has two handy options.
+First of all, it's important to note that IceWarp is usually set up to send out mail using DNS lookups (Use DNS Lookup).
+You can find it under the Main Menu > Mail > General > Delivery tab, as seen on the screen below:

-This means that Icewarp will query the DNS servers specific in System/Internet connection to find out remote system's MX and connect to it directly, to send outbound mail.
+IceWarp will query the DNS servers specified in System/Internet connection to find out the remote system's MX and connect to it directly to send outbound mail.

-If you are using this method, but your ISP is blocked at a specific destination, you can route all emails to that specific destination/domain through another SMTP server, which has a different outgoing IP.
-This is done with an option called Routing, found in Main Menu > Mail > General > Routing tab, as seen below:
+Suppose you use this method, but your ISP is blocked at a specific destination.
+In that case, you can route all emails to that particular destination/domain through another SMTP server with a different outgoing IP.
+It is done with an option called Routing, found in Main Menu > Mail > General > Routing tab, as seen below:

-The best way to set up SMTP routing is by clicking on the Edit file button, so you are editing the configuration file directly with notepad.
-On the top part of the Window, you should see comments and a comment button, so you can show/hide comments.
+The best way to set up SMTP routing is by clicking on the Edit file button, so you are editing the configuration file directly with a notepad.
+On the top part of the Window, you should see comments and a comment button to show/hide comments.
 Note the included examples.

 If you want to route all emails destined to @aol.com via another SMTP server (let's say relay.isp.com), the syntax is:

-If you want to redirect all emails to yahoo.com via SMTP server relay.isp.com, just change the line shown above, replacing the 2 places where aol.com appears with yahoo.com.
+If you want to redirect all emails to yahoo.com via SMTP server relay.isp.com, change the line shown above, replacing the two places where aol.com appears with yahoo.com.

-Note that, for this to work, relay.isp.com must be set to accept message relaying for your main server's IP (which is sending out mail using relay.isp.com for this specific domain only).
-If it's a Icewarp at relay.isp.com, it has to have the main Icewarp's IP in Main Menu > Mail > Security > Trusted IPs & Hosts
+For this to work, relay.isp.com must be set to accept message relaying for your primary server's IP (which is sending out mail using relay.isp.com for this specific domain only).
+If it's an Icewarp at relay.isp.com, it has to have the main Icewarp's IP in Main Menu > Mail > Security > Trusted IPs & Hosts.

-An alternative is to use SMTP AUTH, so you can basically send out mail using any account that you have on an ISP, for example, that accepts SMTP authentication.
+An alternative is to use SMTP AUTH to send out mail using any account you have on an ISP, for example, that accepts SMTP authentication.
 The syntax is as follows if your ISP requires you to authenticate with just your username (what is to the left of the @ sign):

 If your authentication is done with full email, the syntax is:

-After you do the changes described above, be sure to restart the SMTP service (System > Service) and check your SMTP logs to be sure emails to these destinations are being relayed correctly.
+After you do the changes described above, restart the SMTP service (System > Service) and check your SMTP logs to ensure emails to these destinations are being relayed correctly.

-Another nice option in Icewarp is the possibility to try to send all messages that were not successfully sent by your main mail server, through another SMTP server.
+Another excellent option in Icewarp is the possibility to try to send all messages that were not successfully sent by your primary mail server through another SMTP server.

-This means that all messages which couldn't be sent by your main server, such as mailbox full at destination, account doesn't exist or blocked on a DNSBL, are sent to the relay server, so it can try.
+It means that all messages which your primary server couldn't send, such as mailbox full at the destination, the account that doesn't exist or blocked on a DNSBL, are sent to the relay server so that it can try.

-In this field, you can specify an IP, however, it must that IP/relay server must be set to accept connections/relaying from your Icewarp.
+You can specify an IP; however, the IP/relay server must be set to accept connections/relaying from your Icewarp.
 You can also SMTP AUTH.
-The syntax if you want to SMTP AUTH with just your username is: <username>:<password>@<MyISPhostname>
+The syntax, if you want to use SMTP AUTH with your username is: <username>:<password>@<MyISPhostname>

-If you need to SMTP AUTH with your full email, the syntax is:
+If you need to use SMTP AUTH with your full email, the syntax is:

 Check your SMTP logs to understand how SMTP authentication works and how to decode it.

-After doing these changes, restart your SMTP service and be sure to check your logs and your relay server's logs, to be sure messages are being sent our correctly.
+After doing these changes, restart your SMTP service and be sure to check your logs and your relay server's logs, to be sure messages are being sent out correctly.